alexander-schranz/franz-xmpp-client/README.md

 # Franz XMPP Client

-This plugin is in development and not working currently.
+This plugin use currently https://conversejs.org and its server.